Page 2

 More AmaChron Photo Pages:

-"It is the doom of man that he forgets." -Merlin
+"It is the doom of men that they forget."